-- 1. The redevelopment for other uses of a site that is or last was in B1, B2 or B8 use outside defined employment areas will only be permitted if: - a) (i) It is demonstrated that the site is not capable of a mixed use which would include an element of B1, B2 or B8 uses within the life of the Local Plan; or - (ii) It is for a commercial use such as a car, bathroom, kitchen or conservatory, showroom; and - b) (i) There would not be an unacceptable reduction on the type, quality or quantity of employment land supply; or - (ii) The current B1,B2 or B8 use is incompatible with surrounding uses and causes an unacceptable level of disturbance and loss of amenity for these uses; or - (iii) The community or regeneration benefits of the development outweigh the potential loss of an employment site. - 2.
+- 1. The redevelopment for other uses of a site that is or last was in B1 (now part of class E(g)), B2 or B8 use outside defined employment areas will only be permitted if: - a) (i) It is demonstrated that the site is not capable of a mixed use which would include an element of B1 (now part of class E(g)), B2 or B8 uses within the life of the Local Plan; or - (ii) It is for a commercial use such as a car, bathroom, kitchen or conservatory, showroom; and - b) (i) There would not be an unacceptable reduction on the type, quality or quantity of employment land supply; or - (ii) The current B1 (now part of class E(g)), B2 or B8 use is incompatible with surrounding uses and causes - an unacceptable level of disturbance and loss of amenity for these uses; or - (iii) The community or regeneration benefits of the development outweigh the potential loss of an employment site. - 2.
 Where the Existing Employment Site is located within countryside areas outside defined settlement boundaries, proposed development must be of a scale and nature appropriate to the countryside location.